 SG: Was there any particular direction you were given for that final scene?

 EH: No, it just was “Say this” or “Do this” and it would change on different takes.
-He (Polanski) never… part of it was – and I’ve worked with other directors like that – who just say “Do it the way you feel it; that’s why I hired you.
+I’ve worked with other directors who just say “Do it the way you feel it; that’s why I hired you.
 You’re the actor.”
-And Roman was pretty much working with the camera people or whatever.
-I don’t recall him giving much acting direction – to any cast members, per say.
-I mean privately he may have said something, but not on the set.
+And Roman was a little like that in that he primarily worked with the camera people.
+I don’t recall him giving much acting direction – to any cast members, on the set.
+He may have said things to actors privately, but not on the set.
 Everyone pretty much knew what they were going to do and he pretty much let us do what we wanted to do with it.

-SG: Marvelous.
-Your character, like you mentioned before about the (common sight of) Japanese tourists with cameras, and your character really does seem like he just stepped off the airplane and just arrived and is there; and your Japanese accent is perfect.
+SG: Your character really does seem like he just stepped off the airplane and your Japanese accent is perfect.
 I live in Japan so I was really intrigued by your character because I wondered ‘Did they just run to the airport and pick up this guy and hire a taxi to take him to the set?
 I mean he’s just flawless!
 But you must have been familiar with a Japanese accent I think.

-SG: (Laughs) Wow!
-Now, I have a question: in that final scene, when you were on set, did you look in the bassinet?
+SG: In that final scene, when you were on set, did you look in the bassinet?
 Was there a baby or a doll prop in that bassinet?
 Because in the film we never see a baby.

 EH: They later, I found out, tried to do a baby in the set and they realized that it was not horrific.
 But no, there was no baby in the bassinet.
 Mia did a fabulous job!

 SG: She really did!
-When you read the script, and when the movie came out do you recall any reactions from family or friends as to the story or the content of the film?
+When the movie came out do you recall any reactions from family or friends as to the story or the content of the film?

 SG: Yes, truly.
 It’s almost a little humorous; like darkly humorous, in a sense.